Letztes Update: 21. Mai 2025

-The article explores whether reverse engineering is ethical or unethical in modern technology, examining factors like intent and broader ethical considerations.
+The article explores whether reverse engineering is ethical or unethical.
+It discusses the intent behind the process and broader ethical considerations in modern technology.

 ```html